Greener Cleanup Consensus Standard Initiative

 EPA representatives worked with ASTM International to develop a consensus-based standard intended to encourage property owners, regulatory agencies, responsible parties, developers and communities to voluntarily use greener practices for contaminated site cleanup.
 As a starting point for the standard development process, EPA and state agencies developed a framework outlining the desired outcomes of a potential standard for greener cleanups.
 The framework reflected EPA's Principles for Greener Cleanups, which focuses on five core elements associated with a cleanup project's environmental footprint.

-ASTM International issued the Standard Guide for Greener Cleanups Exit in 2013 and an updated version (E2893-16) in May 2016.
+ASTM International issued the Standard Guide for Greener Cleanups in 2013 and an updated version (E2893-16) in May 2016.
 The standard guide is intended to complement regulatory and voluntary cleanup programs and accommodate each phase of a cleanup.
 It includes:

 - A systematic protocol to identify, prioritize, select, implement and report on the use of best management practices (BMPs) to reduce the environmental footprint of cleanup activities.

 - A list outlining 115 greener cleanup BMPs that are linked to the core elements of a greener cleanup and to relevant cleanup technologies.

 - Guidelines to quantify the environmental footprint of cleanup activities.